javiereguiluz/easybook/UPGRADE.md

 ## Upgrade to easybook 5.0 ##

+### The directory for the code highlighting cache has changed ###

+This internal change should not affect to any **easybook** user.
+The directory where the highlighted code is cached now is called `CodeHighlighter/` instead of `GeSHi/`.
+This is needed to prepare **easybook** to support more code highlighting libraries in addition to the current GeSHi library.

 ### `ParserEvent` no longer supports magic methods ###

 The `ParseEvent $event` object dispatched with some events no longer supports